18F/identity-design-system/README.md

 ## Deploying documentation updates

-Documentation deploys are performed automatically upon merging to `main` by [Federalist](https://federalist.18f.gov/).
-Federalist performs the following steps:
+Documentation deploys are performed automatically upon merging to `main` by [Cloud.gov Pages](https://cloud.gov/pages/).
+Cloud.gov Pages performs the following steps:

 - `npm install --production` (a no-op, as this package has no production dependencies)
-- `npm run federalist`
+- `npm run pages`
 - `bundle install`
 - `bundle exec jekyll build`

-More information can be found in Federalist’s [How Builds Work](https://federalist-docs.18f.gov/pages/how-federalist-works/how-builds-work/).
+More information can be found in Cloud.gov Pages' [How Builds Work](https://cloud.gov/pages/documentation/how-builds-work/).

 ## Releases